thelitzproject/.github/profile/README.md

 [FraniumOS](https://github.com/thelitzproject/franiumos) - An OS with a custom kernel.
 Originally a side project to franchukOS.

 [Litzium](https://github.com/thelitzproject/litzium) - An Electron and Chromium based browser

-[Mocha](https://github.com/thelitzproject/mocha) - A kernel inspired by XNUs engineering.
-An OS is currently being made on top of it in a private repository